achristo402/shakespeare-chronology/misc-files/acronyms.md

   x2H6 - *Henry VI, Part 2*
   x3H6 - *Henry VI, Part 3*

   Texts that are not included in the CS iteration are tested against the CS text list.
-For texts that are included in CS in a disaggregated form, the ending of the iteration folder name indicates the change to the text. "nsh" means that the non-Shakespearean sections of the disaggregated text are being tested. "both" means that both the Shakespearean and non-Shakespearean sections of the text are being tested as two separate files.
-No ending indicates that the text has not been disaggregated, and is being tested as a single file.
+For texts that are in CS in a disaggregated form, the ending of their iteration folder names indicate the changes to the text. "nsh" means that the non-Shakespearean sections of the disaggregated text are being tested. "both" means that both the Shakespearean and non-Shakespearean sections of the text are being tested as two separate files.
+No ending indicates that the text has been reaggregated, and is being tested as a single file.

   The remaining iterations do not follow this naming convention and are described below: